mrward/mrward.github.com/source/_posts/2017-02-25-PowerShellSupportInXamarinStudio.markdown

 Output from the PowerShell script will be displayed in the Application Output window.

 {% img /images/blog/PowerShellSupportInXamarinStudio/PowerShellScriptApplicationOutput.png 'PowerShell script Application Output window' 'PowerShell script Application Output window' %}

+## Installation

+The PowerShell addin is available from the [MonoDevelop addin repository](http://addins.monodevelop.com/) on the beta channel.
+To install the addin open the Add-in Manager, search for the PowerShell addin, then click the Install button.

+{% img /images/blog/PowerShellSupportInXamarinStudio/AddinManagerDialogWithPowerShellAddin.png 'PowerShell addin in Addin manager dialog' 'PowerShell addin in Addin manager dialog' %}

 ## Source Code